tess-snyk/snyk-azure-workshop/README.md

 ![alt tag](https://i.ibb.co/yg06NBL/snyk-azure-workshop-9.png)

+For some issues without an easy upgrade path e.g. where the dependency is not being maintained or it is a proprietary code issue, a ticket raised from the Snyk UI into a tool such as Jira is a better fit. **TD - DEMO**

 ## Lab 2: Secure as you Code - IDE

 **Step 1 Using VS Code to Secure your code as you develop**

 IDE integrations use Snyk Code’s fast analysis and response, allowing you to spot an issue, understand and learn more about it, and fix it, as you write the code before you check the code in.
 So you can find possible security flaws in your code as you write it, on a line-by-line basis.
+This helps to prevent seucrity technical debt from entering the value stream in the first place

 Snyk Code supports a VS Code plugin to support issue finding and fixing, directly from the IDE